omi265/capstone/README.md

 # Crime Mapping and Navigation
 To run the program -

-• Copy the git directory to your local machine
+• Clone the git directory to your local machine

 • Host the index.html file on a live server